Video Game Music: The Great Teaching Experiment

 By NAfME Member Mark Laughlin

 From the first beeps and bleeps of Pong in 1972 to the world’s most-subscribed massively-multiplayer online role-playing game (MMORPG), World of Warcraft, video games are part of our everyday lives and culture.
-My upcoming 2015 NAfME National In-Service Conference session will highlight the successes and failures of teaching an online video game music course to the student-at-large.
-It will also address how to use video games to empower and expand your creative pedagogical prowess.
+My 2015 NAfME National Conference session highlighted the successes and failures of teaching an online video game music course to the student-at-large.
+It also addressed how to use video games to empower and expand your creative pedagogical prowess.

 Video Games and Academia